AdonisAlgos/tech264-docker-kubernetes/kubernetes/README.md

     kubectl get hpa -w
     ```

-  * This command is used to monitor the status of all pods in real-time.
+  * The following command is used to monitor the status of all pods in real-time.

     * `kubectl get pods`: This part lists the current status of all pods in the cluster (or in a specific namespace if specified).
     * `-w (watch)`: The -w flag makes this command continuously watch for changes to the pod status in real time.